cmp0xff/Notes/xActCourse_Prague/readme.md

 ### `CTensor`ial algebra

-`CTensor`  objects build a tensor algebra and its standard tensor algebra operations proceed with identical notations to those in xTensor.
+`CTensor` objects build a tensor algebra and its standard tensor algebra operations proceed with identical notations to those in _xTensor_.

 ### Summary